 The vision of EcoLogix Group was to help those engaged in meeting the region’s needs for efficient transportation, energy and industrial infrastructure succeed with their projects through a different approach to public engagement.

-While the public participation requirements of the National Environmental Protection Act (NEPA) were well understood and adhered to, the EcoLogix Group model recognized that better outcomes could be achieved when all stakeholders on a project were engaged at the very earliest stages of project development.
+While the public participation requirements of the National Environmental Policy Act (NEPA) were well understood and adhered to, the EcoLogix Group model recognized that better outcomes could be achieved when all stakeholders on a project were engaged at the very earliest stages of project development.
 In other words, when the problem was taken to stakeholders - and stakeholders were asked to help identify the best solutions - better outcomes would be achieved.
 The best projects would be those that met not only the economic needs of the project sponsor, but also provided the best environmental and community outcomes for the affected stakeholders.
 The distinct advantage of this approach to project sponsors was reduced delay in regulatory approvals and reduced risk of unanticipated costs.
 The model continues to be effective for energy, transportation and industrial development projects – producing better social, environmental and economic outcomes.

 Since its establishment in 2001, EcoLogix Group has continued to evolve as an environmental strategy firm specializing in high-level issue analysis and integrated solutions in support of large organizations wishing to be better neighbors and better stewards of the natural environment.
 The staff of EcoLogix is highly experienced in successfully addressing the type of challenges typically faced by such organizations; each of our principals has been there.